// Check capacity

 var hash_table = AutoArrayHashMap(u32, u16)

 The most obvious consequence of this, is that you cannot use strings as keys in these hashtables.
-But is extremely commom to use string values as keys in hashtables.
+But it is extremely common to use strings as keys in hashtables.

 var people = new Object();